 Russia surprised me.
 I fell in love with the place wandering along the banks of the Moskva river on a glorious day in Moscow back in 2018 and I longed for more time to enjoy the spectacular city of St Petersburg.
-Russia has so much to offer the visitor – the ambience, the majesty, the sheer scale of the place and the welcoming people who wanted to talk, smile and share stories from culture and art to football and ice hockey.
+Russia has so much to offer the visitor – the ambiance, the majesty, the sheer scale of the place, and the welcoming people who wanted to talk, smile, and share stories from culture and art to football and ice hockey.

 Table of Contents